Come along with me as I show you how to shop a grain store & the seed bank and what strategies I use to get the most out of it.

-The Seed Bank
+Visiting the Seed Bank

 There are many fantastic seed suppliers out there.
 I am foremost interested in those that sell organic and heirloom seeds.
 One of them is Baker Creek Seeds.
-They carry a huge variety of all sorts of vegetable, fruit, herb, and flower seeds.
+They carry a huge variety of all sorts of vegetables, fruit, herb, and flower seeds.
 I like what they have and I like to support places like them.
 Their brick-and-mortar stores are in Missouri, Connecticut, and California.